Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Employee engagement: Middle managers use positive reinforcement (such as recognition and rewards) or negative reinforcement (such as disciplinary action) to engage and motivate employees.

-• Organizational knowledge: With a deep understanding of the organization, its structure and its culture, middle management provides a valuable perspective when making decisions or solving problems.
+• Organizational knowledge: Drawing from a deep understanding of the organization, its structure and its culture, middle management provides a valuable perspective when making decisions or solving problems.

 • Communication: Middle managers facilitate the easy flow of information between different levels of the organization.

-• Interpersonal skills: Because their job requires them to work with people at all levels of the organization, middle managers offer invaluable interpersonal skills.
+• Interpersonal skills: Because their job requires them to work with people at all levels of the organization, the best middle managers possess strong interpersonal skills.

 What challenges does middle management face?